ACRacusa/wingz/README.md

 ## SQL Report Query

-For reporting purposes, here's the SQL query to count trips that took more than 1 hour from Pickup to Dropoff, grouped by Month and Driver:
+For reporting purposes, here's the SQL query to calculate trip durations and count trips that took more than 1 hour, grouped by Month and Driver:

 ```sql
 WITH ride_durations AS (